pyvista/pyvista/CONTRIBUTING.md

 functionality and stability of `pyvista`.
 Before a minor release is created the following will occur:

-1. Create a new branch from the `master` branch with name `release/MAJOR.MINOR` (e.g. `release/0.25`).
+1. Create a new branch from the `main` branch with name `release/MAJOR.MINOR` (e.g. `release/0.25`).

 2. Locally run all tests as outlined in the [Testing Section](#testing)